Falcon-9 v1.0 |

 Launch site for low inclination launches is Cape Canaveral launch pad SLC-40.

-The Falcon-9 will also lift the Dragon space capsule for ISS cargo flights, which might be developed into a manned spacecraft.
+The Falcon-9 will also lift the Dragon space capsule for ISS cargo flights, which has also been developed into a crewed spacecraft.